Kasimirsuterwinter/hsj-ecommerce-website/products/earring-006.md

 ---
 layout: product
 id: ESS006
-title: Mother of Pearl Earrings
+title: Mother of Pearl and Ceramic Earrings
 description: A mother of pearl circle bead surrounds a black Swiss ceramic bead.
 The hook is sterling silver.
 price: "38"